ramonpzg/scipyus21_dask_analytics/README.md

 Tutorial on Large Scale Data Analytics - SciPy US 2021

+### Date: July 13th from 2 to 6pm CDT

 ## SciPy US 2021

-Welcome to ___(D)Ask Me Anything About Data Analytics at Scale___, a SciPy 2021 tutorial where we will be learning about how to deconstruct static and dynamic dashboards and put new ones together; how to save dashboards for the purpose of sharing them with colleagues and friends, and how to share our insights in a deployed version of our interactive dashboards.
+Welcome to ___(D)Ask Me Anything About Data Analytics at Scale___, a SciPy US 2021 tutorial where we will be learning about how to conduct exploratory data analysis at scale, how to create dashboards with data that does not fit in memory, and how to do hypothesis testing.

+**Important Note:** The current repo only contains the instructions to get set up and ready for the tutorial on July 13th from 2 to 6pm CDT.
+The **notebooks**, **the presentation**, **the data**, and a **binder link**, in case you prefer to use a cloud environment for the tutorial, will be available on or before July 1st.

 # Table of Contents

 1. Outline for the Tutorial
 2. Prerequisites